cryptoparty/handbook/src/book.md

 ![Password Manager](mng_10.png)

-The next window allows you to add special configuration settings for your new database.
+The next window allows you to configure your new database.
 We do not need to edit anything.
 Just click on 'OK'.

 ![Password Manager](mng_11.png)